gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 ``br100`` bridge (although compute nodes does not have an IP address on this network), while other service nodes does not have any interface on that network.
-As a consequence, the internal IP address of the virtual machines is only reacheble by either the network node or another VM.
+As a consequence, the internal IP address of the virtual machines is only reachable by either the network node or another VM.

 The command to create the internal network **10.99.0.0/22**, which we